melvincabatuan/melvincabatuan.github.io/_posts/2015-6-10-libdeep-xor.md

 title: libdeep xor
 ---

-Here is a simple and portable deep learning C library: [libdeep](https://github.com/bashrc/libdeep) by Bob Mottram.
+Here is a simple and portable deep learning C library [libdeep](https://github.com/bashrc/libdeep) by Bob Mottram.

 To get a general feel of this library, lets try its xor example